Petra Blaisse

-Petra Blaisse (born 1955 in London, United Kingdom) is a British-born Dutch designer.
+Petra Blaisse (born 1955) is a British-born Dutch designer.
 Her work is an intersection of the professions of architecture, interior architecture, landscape architecture, textile design, and exhibition design.

 Career

 She studied at art school in London at Hammersmith College of Art (now known as Ealing, Hammersmith and West London College) and in Groningen at Academie Minerva but she never graduated.
 Blaisse began her career in the arts by working with photographers and fashion and book illustrators after leaving art school at the age of twenty-one.
 In 1978 she took a position in the Applied Arts department at the Stedelijk Museum in Amsterdam where she worked until 1987.

 OMA collaborations

 Between 1987 and 1991, while working as a freelancer, Blaisse developed an interest in textiles, interior design, and landscape.
 During that same period, she collaborated with Yves Brunier and Rem Koolhaas on the Museumpark park project in Rotterdam; this project would represent the first of many future collaborations with the Office for Metropolitan Architecture (OMA).
 Additionally, she worked on the interior for the Nederlands Dans Theater in The Hague and designed exhibitions for OMA at Basel and Rotterdam.
 She has known her current partner Rem Koolhaas, since 1986 through this work.